 Benefits of Shiitake Mushrooms

-Some of the most impressive benefits of shiitake mushrooms include aiding in weight loss, strengthening the bones, promoting skin health, reducing inflammation, preventing premature aging, improving repair and growth and boosting circulation, among others.
+The most impressive benefits of shiitake mushrooms include aiding in weight loss, strengthening the bones, promoting skin health, reducing inflammation, preventing premature aging, improving repair and growth, and boosting circulation, among others.

 The nutrient density of shiitake mushrooms, in comparison to their caloric value, makes them an excellent food for people trying to lose weight.
 In 100 grams of these mushrooms, there are approximately 35 calories, so you can boost your mineral and antioxidant levels without compromising your calorie limits, in addition to stimulating the metabolism and circulation, which can aid in weight loss efforts.

-Consuming even small amounts of these mushrooms has been shown to cause a reduction in inflammatory molecules in the bloodstream, and basically blocks the signal to muscles and tissues.
-This can be of great help for people with arthritis, gout, migraines, inflammatory bowel conditions and a number of other irritation issues.
+Consuming even small amounts of these mushrooms has been shown to cause a reduction in inflammatory molecules in the bloodstream that blocks the signal to muscles and tissues.
+This can be of great help for people with arthritis, gout, migraines, inflammatory bowel conditions, and other irritation issues.

-Not only have the active compounds in shiitake mushrooms been linked to inhibiting tumor growth in multiple types of cancer but it can also induce apoptosis (programmed cell death) in cancerous cells without damaging the healthy cells around it.
+Not only have the active compounds in shiitake mushrooms been linked to inhibiting tumor growth in multiple types of cancer but they may also induce apoptosis (programmed cell death) in cancerous cells without damaging the healthy cells around it.
 This is because of the presence of a polysaccharide called lentinan in them.

-With so many antioxidants, including phenolic compounds, diterpenoids, vitamin C, vitamin A, gallic acid and others, shiitake mushrooms can significantly cut down on oxidative stress throughout the body.
-These active compounds will seek out and neutralize free radicals before they can cause chronic disease, premature aging, cognitive problems and even cancer.
+With so many antioxidants, including phenolic compounds, diterpenoids, vitamin C, vitamin A, gallic acid, and others, shiitake mushrooms can significantly cut down on oxidative stress throughout the body.
+These active compounds are known to seek out and neutralize free radicals before they can cause chronic disease, premature aging, and cognitive problems.

-A per a 2011 research study, some of the compounds in shiitake mushrooms are able to inhibit the production of cholesterol in the liver, and can prevent plaque from building up on the walls of arteries and blood vessels.
+A per a 2011 research study, some of the compounds in shiitake mushrooms can inhibit the production of cholesterol in the liver and can prevent plaque from building up on the walls of arteries and blood vessels.
 The antioxidant effects of these mushrooms have also been linked to lower overall cholesterol levels and a faster metabolism.
-Furthermore, the sulfuric compounds in shiitake mushrooms are able to prevent blood aggregation, or clotting, which further boosts cardiovascular health and helps to prevent potentially deadly cardiac events.
+Furthermore, the sulfuric compounds in shiitake mushrooms can prevent blood aggregation, or clotting, which further boosts cardiovascular health and helps to prevent potentially deadly cardiac events.

-One of the unique enzymes found in shiitake mushrooms is called eritadenine, which can help to prevent the constriction of blood vessels and thus lower blood pressure.
-This can be very important for people who are at high risk for cardiovascular complications, such as heart attacks, strokes and atherosclerosis.
+One of the unique enzymes found in shiitake mushrooms is called eritadenine, which can help prevent the constriction of blood vessels and thus lower blood pressure.
+This can be very important for people who are at high risk for cardiovascular complications, such as heart attacks, strokes, and atherosclerosis.

 Uses of Shiitake Mushrooms

-Shiitake mushrooms are extremely versatile and can be added to soups, stews, salads, vegetable dishes, ragouts, meat dishes, omelettes and stir fries.
-The flavor of shiitake mushrooms is typically described as woody or earthy, which limits its use in culinary applications but savory dishes can often benefit from the mushroom’s hearty texture.
+Shiitake mushrooms are extremely versatile and can be added to soups, stews, salads, vegetable dishes, ragouts, meat dishes, omelets, and stir-fries.
+The flavor is typically described as woody or earthy, which limits their use in culinary applications but savory dishes can often benefit from the mushroom’s hearty texture.